Jordan Love and the Packers pull a wild-card stunner, beating Dak Prescott and the Cowboys 48-32

 Jones ran for three touchdowns, Jordan Love threw for three more in his postseason debut, Darnell Savage returned an interception 64 yards for a score and the Packers handed the Cowboys their first home loss since the 2022 opener in a 48-32 wild-card stunner Sunday.

-“This was my dad’s team,” Jones, who has 488 yards in four career games against the Cowboys, said of his late father.
+“This was my dad’s team,” Jones, who shared a moment with Smith before the game and now has 488 yards in four career games against the Cowboys, said of his late father.
 “You always want to be like your father, so that’s how it became my team.
 Dallas is a special place to me, so it’s a full-circle moment.
 It feels like home.”

 Even against a team that had won 16 consecutive home games.